LangdalP/PocketBlog/README.md

 ---
 Title: Example
 Description: Some descriptive text
+Author: Author K. Authorson
+Date: 4th of May, 2020
 ---
 # Blog Post Title

 This is a minimal markdown example
 ```

+## How the metadata is used

+The `Title` value is used as the page title.
+The values for `Author` and `Date` are used to create a byline such as "Written on the 4th of May, 2020 by Author K. Authorson".
+The description is currently not used for anything.

 ## Basic setup